 Fig. 8.
 States are grouped into types A, B, BC and C on the horizontal axis.
 Within each group the Democratic vote decreases from left to right.
 The vertical axis shows % bias for SB (triangles), mP (squares) and CB (circles),

 Turning to the overall US Congress, the last row in Table 1 averages the metrics for the congressional districts of the 44 states with more than one CD.
 The average V = 1.9 is smaller than the broad R40-60 responsiveness because the vote in highly unbalanced states like MA and in type C states locates them on flattened places in their S(V) curves.
 The average r50 is larger than R40-60 because the S(V) curves are generally steeper in the middle.
 Most interesting is that mP only has 0.9% national bias whereas the national seats bias metric SB has 5.1% and CB has 4.1%.
 The SB value yields a GOP average of 0.551x429 = 236.2 seats in these 429 districts when the national vote is 50%, to which 3.8 seats could be added for the six states with only one district, for a total of 240 GOP seats and 195 Democratic seats.
 The number of Democratic seats rises to 211 for their national two-party vote of 51.9% in Table 1 using the national average responsiveness V = 1.9.
 It would appear from these SB results that Democrats would need their national average vote to increase by another 0.9% to obtain control of the House.
 Importantly, bias estimates are not predictions of outcomes because they only take into account the voter preference of districts from statewide elections and do not take into account district incumbency and amount of campaign finances that are specific to actual elections; these should not be considered in the map drawing process even if they could be.
-Nevertheless, it is encouraging for the methodology in this paper that the estimate of 211 DEM seats for the 2022 maps evaluated with the 2016-2020 election data is so close to the actual 2022 outcome.
+Nevertheless, it is encouraging for the methodology in this paper that the estimate of 211 DEM seats for the 2022 plans evaluated with the 2016-2020 election data is so close to the actual 213 DEM seat outcome of 2022.

 The introduction describes a possible normative principle behind proportionality as empowering voters of like mind equally.
 In the highly polarized US two party system, effective empowerment of voters of like mind is not the seat percentage divided by the voter percentage.
 Instead, actual empowerment in the current highly polarized US congress becomes rather more like nearly complete for voters of the party in majority and closer to zero for voters in minority.
 Therefore, there does not seem to be a valid normative principle that underlies proportionality.
 In contrast, the seats bias metric rests on the strong normative principle of equal seats for equal votes.
 The cubic CB metric assumes a particular level of responsiveness three times greater than proportional that has overall empirical support, but that level should be fine-tuned for each state, which is beyond the scope of this paper.

-Conclusions
+Conclusions and Recommendations